-Given an unobstructed western horizon, these two worlds stay out for about 75 minutes after the sun at mid-northern latitudes (though Mercury stays out a little while after Venus sets).
-At the equator (0o latitude), Mercury and Venus set about one hour after sundown; and at temperate latitudes in the Southern Hemisphere, they set some 45 minutes (or less) after sunset.
-Click here for a recommended almanac giving you the setting times for Mercury and Venus in your sky.
+At mid-northern latitudes, given an unobstructed western horizon, Venus and Mercury stay out for about 75 minutes after the sun (though Mercury stays out a little while after Venus sets).
+At the equator (0 degrees latitude), Mercury and Venus set about one hour after sundown; and at temperate latitudes in the Southern Hemisphere, they set some 45 minutes (or less) after sunset.
+Click here for recommended almanacs; they can give you the setting times for Mercury and Venus in your sky.

-After this evening, Mercury will sink downward, closer and closer to the setting sun; while Venus will climb upward, away from the sunset.
-Whereas Venus will remain a fixture of the evening sky until October 2018, Mercury will transition out of the evening sky and into the morning sky on April 1, 2018.
+After mid-March 2018, Mercury will sink downward, closer to the setting sun.
+Venus will climb upward, away from the sunset.
+Venus will remain a fixture of the evening sky until October 2018.
+But Mercury will transition out of the evening sky and into the morning sky on April 1, 2018.

 Bottom line: Mercury’s greatest elongation – its greatest apparent distance from the sun in our sky – comes on March 15, 2018.
 Mercury is still in the same binocular field as brilliant Venus, and both are in the west after sunset.